 Hello dear friends!

-For those of you who don’t know, I was recently invited to be the “artist in residence” at my local library and teach a class on winter wellness and self-care.
+Recently, I was thinking back to last year, when I was invited to be the “artist in residence” at my local library and teach a class on winter wellness and self-care.
 It was such a great experience (thank you Maria, and everyone at Anythink!!), and I got to work with a great group of people, talking about what self-care means and how we can incorporate it into our lives.

 One of the topics I got to address was the pervasive limited portrayal of “self-care” in the media...one of my biggest pet peeves.